ibm-cloud-docs/appid/login-widget.md

 # Using the Login Widget
 {: #login-widget}

 With {{site.data.keyword.appid_full}} you can use a default UI, called a Login Widget, to allow application users the ability to choose the identity provider that they want to sign in with.
-If you're using Cloud Directory, the Login Widget also provides additional UI's for extra functionalities such as sign-up, forgot password, multi-factor authentication, and more.
+If you're using Cloud Directory, the Login Widget also provides additional UI's for functionalities such as sign-up, forgot password, multi-factor authentication, and more.
 {: shortdesc}

 ## Understanding the Login Widget